s-totally/fastai_course_v3_notes/5_0_Backprop_NNFromScratch.md

 ![](lesson5/14.png)

-Then for learning rates, here's the learning rate finder as usual.  `5e-3` seemed to work pretty well.
+Then for learning rates, `5e-3` seemed to work pretty well.
 Remember this is just a rule of thumb. `5e-3` is a bit lower than both Sylvain's rule and my rule - so Sylvain's rule is find the bottom and go back by ten, so his rule would be more like `2e-2`, I reckon.
 My rule is kind of find about the steepest section which is about here, which again often it agrees with Sylvain's so that would be about `2e-2`.
 I tried that and I always like to try like 10 X less and 10x more just to check.
 And actually I found a bit less was helpful.
 So the answer to the question like "should I do blah?" is always "try blah and see."
 Now that's how you actually become a good practitioner.

 ```python
 learn.fit_one_cycle(5, 5e-3)